 How to Recruit Millennials & Gen Z Talent for Your Business

 Many recruiters have grown up with the idea that work is a corporate ladder.
 However, most Millennials and Gen Z’ers don’t view the working world in that way, in terms of a rigid route to the success in business.
-They know that information is at their fingertips and choices are everywhere–without borders.
-This means that they don’t see the same perceived restrictions in their career path, according to class, gender or geography, that previous generations might.
+They know that information is at their fingertips and choices are everywhere – without borders.
+They don’t see the same perceived restrictions in their career path, according to class, gender or geography, that previous generations might.

+The key to learning how to recruit Millennials and Gen Zers is to understand their behaviours.
 Social networks, particularly Facebook, are a huge influence on Millennials.
 A study by the Aberdeen Group found that 73% of Millennials found their last job through a social media platform.
-Gen Z’ers prefer experience networks, which means they’re exploring platforms and tools that allow them to engage with their friends for a more textural experience.
+Gen Zers prefer experience networks, which means they’re exploring platforms and tools that allow them to engage with their friends for a more textural experience.
 This expands into virtual reality conversations and co-working spaces, as they seek to feel part of a community.

 Generation Z grew up with smartphones, and it’s estimated that 98% of Gen Z owns a smartphone.
 When it comes to media and content consumption, it’s embedded in their daily lives.
 So much so that they’re not even consciously choosing to consume content.